-For information about the Pottawattamie Countly Landlord Association, contact Dianne Willenborg, 402-290-3538
+For information about the Pottawattomie Countly Landlord Association, contact Dianne Willenborg, 402-290-3538, or pdwillenborg@gmail.com

 Monthly Meetings